Arsenal vs Man City channel: Kick-off time and how to watch Premier League fixture

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Arsenal vs Man City channel: Kick-off time and how to watch Premier League fixture
+Arsenal vs Man City TV channel: Kick-off time and how to watch Premier League fixture

 Everything you need to know ahead of the top-of-the-table clash